The Initiation (film): Release

-The Initiation first screened in the United States in the spring of 1984, with showings beginning in Lexington, Kentucky during the weekend of April 6, and in Philadelphia beginning April 28, 1984.
+The Initiation first screened in the United States in the spring of 1984, with showings beginning in Fresno, California and Lexington, Kentucky during the weekend of April 6, and in Philadelphia beginning April 28, 1984.
 It subsequently opened in Silver Spring, Maryland, beginning on May 12, 1984.
 In some midwestern cities, such as Bloomington, Illinois, it was paired as a drive-in double-feature with The Texas Chain Saw Massacre (1974).
 It was released several months later in Baltimore on September 7, 1984.
 The Los Angeles Times reported a tentative autumn release of the film in Los Angeles.
-In several southern U.S. cities, such as Shreveport, Pensacola, and Jackson, the film opened on December 7, 1984.
+The film opened on December 7, 1984 in several southern U.S. cities, including Shreveport, Pensacola, and Jackson.

 The film was largely overshadowed at the U.S. box office by Wes Craven's A Nightmare on Elm Street, also released in the fall of 1984.
 It screened sporadically throughout the country, playing in one- or two-week runs.
-Although it passed the MPAA's restrictions without being cut, the British Board of Film Classification cut nearly a minute of gore from the film, specifically from Hunter Tylo's gratiutous murder scene.
+Although it passed the MPAA's restrictions without being cut, the British Board of Film Classification cut nearly a minute of gore from the film, specifically from Hunter Tylo's gratuitous murder scene.